-What are the key issues that arise between a seller and a private equity acquirer related to certainty of closing?
+20 What are the key issues that arise between a seller and a private equity acquirer related to certainty of closing?
 How are these issues typically resolved?

-Deal certainty is a fundamental principle of UK M&A transactions, particularly in private equity deals.
-Typically, only mandatory and suspensory regulatory or antitrust conditions are acceptable.
+Deal certainty is a fundamental principle of UK mergers and acquisitions transactions, particularly in private equity deals.
+Typically, only mandatory and suspensory regulatory or antitrust conditions are acceptable (or antitrust clearance from the UK regulator, which is technically voluntary but advisable if there are substantive issues).
 Material adverse change provisions (entitling a buyer to terminate the transaction) are unusual.
 Third-party consents are rarely included as a condition.

-One of the most hotly negotiated provisions in a sale and purchase agreement is the 'hell or high water' provision, which requires a buyer to take whatever steps are required to be taken - including divestments or the agreement of undertakings - for the transaction to be cleared or approved by a regulatory authority.
+One of the most hotly negotiated provisions in a sale and purchase agreement is the hell or high water provision, which requires a buyer to take whatever steps are required to be taken - including divestments or the agreement of undertakings - for the transaction to be cleared or approved by a regulatory authority.
 This provision is therefore typically resisted or significantly watered down by private equity buyers.